shaileshpandit141/cam-cli/README.md

 # cam cli

-cam cli is a command-line tool for creating boilerplate code for various types of applications including vanilla JavaScript frontend web apps, Python module, Flask app, and etc.
+cam cli is a command-line tool for creating boilerplate code for various types of applications including vanilla JavaScript frontend web apps, Python modules, Flask apps, etc.

 ### Installation
 [You can install cam cli using pip and pip3:](https://pypi.org/project/cam-cli-tool/)